 Because it has a more than average wireless router price tag, it leaves some consumers skeptical as to if it’s worth buying.
 The various features in the Asus RT-AC3200 though easily turns doubters into believers.

 Looking like a strong wireless router you would expect from the Asus company, the Asus RT-AC3200 comes with six antennas that you can detach and replace with others.
-Its striking design makes it one of the best wireless routers for the home.
+Its striking design makes it one of the best wireless router for home.

 For network geeks, this wireless router’s speed is amazing as proven by the various tests we have done on it.
 The web interface of the Asus RT-AC3200 is very user-friendly and easy to setup.